 Australian Energy and Gas Supplier- JV Portfolio Review.
 A leading Australian energy business was looking to optimize its geothermal and hydro power JV portfolios.
 Water Street reviewed the company’s existing and potential future JVs.
 We provided recommendations on the company’s JV strategy, partner selection and due diligence, dealmaking and launch processes, and JV governance and management guidelines.

 European Renewable Energy Company – JV Manager Training Program.
 A European wind and hydroelectric power company wanted to better understand synergy opportunities across its portfolio of offshore wind assets.
 Water Street facilitated a training session among General Managers from the offshore wind JVs on joint venture best practices and benchmarked the company’s JVs against our data of hundreds of similar ventures to identify opportunities for improvement at both the JV and corporate levels.

 50:50 Hydroelectric JV – Governance Review.
 A European-Australian JV based in Latin America was at an inflection point near the end of “build” phase and looked to transition into steady-state operations.
 Water Street framed an approach for improving JV governance by developing a set of Guiding Principles and practical approaches for the overall governance model based on our best practices and their experience helping transition similar ventures from “build” to “operations” phase.

-Water Street Partners LLC is not associated or affiliated in any way with Water Street Healthcare Partners, LLC, which is a wholly separate entity.
+Water Street Partners, an Ankura Consulting Company is not associated or affiliated in any way with Water Street Healthcare Partners, LLC, which is a wholly separate entity.